LightWare-Optoelectronics/LW20-docs/serial.md

 The `ID` byte represents which command the request/response relates to.

-There will be between 0 and 1023 `Data` bytes depending on the command type.
+There will be between 1 and 1023 `Payload` bytes (inclusive) depending on the command type.
 Each command under the [detailed command descriptions](command_detail.md) section documents how the data bytes are used.
+The `ID` byte will always be present in the payload.

 The `CRC` bytes form a 16 bit checksum value used to validate the integrity of the packet data.
 Every byte in the packet except for the CRC itself is included in the checkum calculation.